 What does the VViN do?

-There are many ways in which we support professionalisation.
-These include organising workshops for members and support for conferences and other events in the interpreting and translation sector.
+There are many ways in which the VViN supports professionalisation, including organising webinars and workshops for members.
+The VViN also contributes to conferences and other events in the interpreting and translation sector.

 Quality and the VViN

 The VViN advocates high quality and clear standards of quality.
 We actively contributed to the development of the European NEN-EN 15038 standard and the global ISO 17100 standard for translating services and we still keep a finger on the pulse in the NEN commission for interpreting and translating services.
 Since 2021, an ISO 17100 certification (for translating services) and/or an ISO 188441 certification (for interpreting services) has been a requirement for membership of the VViN.
 Not only that, but all member agencies must comply with the VViN Code of Conduct so that both clients and agencies know what they can expect from each other.

 As an interpreting or translating agency, you can turn to the association if you want to brainstorm with people who understand your sector.
 Or if you have any questions or would like to acquire specific knowledge.
 Maybe you are coming across organisational issues that you’d like to discuss with like-minded people.
 In every case, you’re at the right address with the VViN, the industry association that represents the interests of interpreting and translating agencies in the Netherlands.

 The VViN is also the association the government goes to for interpreting and translating matters.
 For example, we were involved in the realisation of the Dutch Law on sworn interpreters and translators.